WHAT ARE THEY?

 - for up to 3 to 7 days.

-Most manufacturer’s instructions recommend that ear wax drops be applied with the head slightly tilted with the affected ear facing upwards and that the ear wax drops be allowed to penetrate inside the ear for a few minutes.
+Most manufacturer’s instructions recommend that ear wax drops and sprays be applied with the head slightly tilted with the affected ear facing upwards and that the ear wax drops and sprays be allowed to penetrate inside the ear for a few minutes.

-Ear wax drops should usually be used at room temperature and discarded 28 days after first opening.
+Ear wax drops and sprays should usually be used at room temperature and discarded 28 days after first opening.

 LIMITATIONS AND SIDE EFFECTS

-Ear wax drops do not instantly remove ear wax.
+Ear wax drops and sprays do not instantly remove ear wax.
 This can be problematic for some, especially hearing aid users.
-Ear wax drops can also cause ear wax to expand and further increase the ear blockage and exacerbate any other associated symptoms.
-Additionally, there is no guarantee that ear wax drops alone will be effective at removing ear wax.
-Occasionally, ear wax drops can trigger ear infections and irritation.
+Ear wax drops and sprays can also cause ear wax to expand and further increase the ear blockage and exacerbate any other associated symptoms.
+Additionally, there is no guarantee that ear wax drops and sprays alone will be effective at removing ear wax.
+Occasionally, ear wax drops and sprays can trigger ear infections and irritation.
 This is more likely in people who have eczema or history of developing ear infections.
-Some people may also find applying ear wax drops into the ear canal difficult and untidy to do.
-A few people can experience dizziness and vertigo when applying ear wax drops if they are not at room temperature.
+Some people may also find applying ear wax drops into the ear canal difficult and untidy to do, although there are now ear wax sprays available which are much easier to use.
+A few people can experience dizziness and vertigo when applying ear wax drops and sprays if they are not at room temperature.
 This is due to the ‘caloric effect’.

-Ear wax drops are also often not recommended to be used if the person has an:
+Ear wax drops and sprays are also often not recommended to be used if the person has an:

-- allergy to the ear drops or any of its ingredients
+- allergy to the ear drops and sprays or any of its ingredients

 - opening through the eardrum (e.g. perforated eardrum or fitted ventilation tube called a ‘grommet’)